Neutrinos from captured dark matter annihilation in a galactic population of neutron stars: Neutrino flux from captured DM annihilation

 In the previous section, we have discussed the formalism of DM capture in the population of neutron stars which is distributed around the galactic center.
 The time variation of the number density of trapped DM inside a neutron star, $N_{\chi}$ is given by

 where $C_{\rm tot}$ is the total capture rate of DM, $C_{\rm ann}$ is the DM annihilation coefficient and $C_{\rm evap}$ is the evaporation rate of DM.
-For the dark matter mass of interest we can safely neglect the effect of $C_{\rm evap}$ \cite{Garani:2021feo}.
+For the DM mass range of interest we can safely neglect the effect of $C_{\rm evap}$ \cite{Garani:2021feo}.
 Once equilibrium is reached, the annihilation rate of the captured DM can be read as

+The annihilation rate inside neutron stars depends on the thermalization and equilibration of captured DM.
+These assumptions do not hold for small DM-nucleon cross-sections leading to a significant suppression in the annihilation rate.
+For a conservative neutron star lifetime of 10 Myr, we find that the captured DM can thermalize \cite{Bertoni:2013bsa} and equilibrate \cite{Bramante:2017xlb,Kouvaris:2010vv} in our region of interest.
 If the DM particles directly annihilate to SM states, they get trapped inside the star leading to its heating.
-However, in a broad class of scenarios the DM may annihilate to SM states through long-lived mediators which can escape the core of the neutron star \cite{Pospelov:2007mp,Rothstein:2009pm, Cirelli:2018iax,Batell:2009zp}.
+However, in a broad class of scenarios the DM may annihilate to SM states through long-lived mediators which can escape the core of the neutron star \cite{Pospelov:2007mp,Pospelov:2008jd,Batell:2009zp,Dedes:2009bk,Fortes:2015qka,Okawa:2016wrr,Yamamoto:2017ypv,Holdom:1985ag,Holdom:1986eq,Chen:2009ab,Rothstein:2009pm,Berlin:2016gtr,Cirelli:2016rnw,Cirelli:2018iax}.
 Subsequently, the decay product of the mediator may provide observable signals in neutrino and $\gamma-$ray telescopes.
-This has previously been explored in the context of DM capture by Sun \cite{Silk:1985ax, Krauss:1985aaa, Jungman:1994jr, Pospelov:2008jd, Batell:2009zp,Bell:2011sn, Baratella:2013fya, Danninger:2014xza,Smolinsky:2017fvb,Leane:2017vag,HAWC:2018szf,Nisa:2019mpb,Niblaeus:2019gjk,Xu:2020lrn,Bell:2021pyy,Leane:2021tjj,Xu:2021glr,Bell:2021esh} and recently in the context of other celestial bodies \cite{Leane:2021ihh}.
+However, there is a possibility that the mediator may scatter with the SM constituents within the neutron star before emerging that results in considerable attenuation of the obtained flux.
+As demonstrated in \cite{Leane:2021ihh}, for reasonable choice of model parameters attenuation can be significantly reduced.
+Hence, we assume that all of the mediator particles eventually decay outside the neutron stars and produce detectable SM flux.
+Captured DM annihilating through long-lived mediator have been previously explored in the context of the Sun \cite{Silk:1985ax, Krauss:1985aaa, Jungman:1994jr, Pospelov:2008jd, Batell:2009zp,Bell:2011sn,IceCube:2012ugg, Baratella:2013fya, Danninger:2014xza,Smolinsky:2017fvb,Leane:2017vag,HAWC:2018szf,Nisa:2019mpb,Niblaeus:2019gjk,Xu:2020lrn,Bell:2021pyy,Leane:2021tjj,Xu:2021glr,Bell:2021esh} and recently in the context of other celestial bodies \cite{Leane:2021tjj,Leane:2021ihh}.
 We consider the DM capture by a galactic distribution of neutron stars annihilating through sufficiently long-lived mediator.
-We focus on the impact of these annihilation products on Earth based neutrino experiments.
+We focus on the impact of these annihilation products on the Earth based neutrino experiments.